and tricks in designing and submitting your documents.

 liberally in order to maximize these resources.

 The file types most associated with screen graphics are .GIF and .JPG.

 print resolution is ideally 300 dpi for photographs and up to 1200 dpi for text

 and vector graphic information.
 When it

 comes to graphics for print, the larger the file and the higher the dpi the

 looks good on your computer screen might be 576 x 360 pixels or 8 x 5 inches on

 took up almost half your computer screen, should be printed no larger than 1.6

-.EPS and .TIFF, though low/no-compression .JPG is sometimes acceptable.
+.EPS and .TIFF in CMYK format, although low/no-compression .JPG is sometimes acceptable.

 pictures and graphics, there is a difference between how color on your computer